TL;DR, the ranked summary

 When NOT to pick Omnivoo Contract Management

-Very narrow, very high-revenue supply.
-If you have 10 supply-side experts each generating $50,000-plus per year in marketplace volume, the per-seat fee is rounding error and the bundled portal features on Deel or Remote are useful.
+Very narrow, very high-revenue supply where contractor portal depth matters more than payment cost.
+If you have 10 supply-side experts each generating $50,000-plus per year in marketplace volume, the bundled portal features on Deel or Remote (expense submission, benefits store, self-service) may be worth more than the FX-at-cost saving on Omnivoo.

 You need bundled benefits or equity-like incentives for top supply.
 Deel and Remote bundle this.
 Omnivoo Contract Management does not.